orafine/pwn.college_ramkrishna/DigestingDocumentation.md

 ```

 ### New Learnings
-learnt to navigate through the manual pages quickly using n and N and / and ?.
+learnt about different commands to find manpages.

 ### References
-none.
+google gemini.

 ## Helpful Programs